Provider Requirements and Service Limitations

 Description

-Companion services consist of non-medical care, supervision and socialization
+Companion services consist of non-medical care, supervision and socialization activities

-recipients.
-This service must be provided in direct relation to the achievement of the
+This service must be provided in direct relation to the achievement of the recipient’s

-does not entail hands-on medical care.
-Providers may also perform light
+medical care.
+Providers may also perform light housekeeping tasks, incidental to the

-housekeeping tasks, incidental to the care and supervision of the recipient.
-The
+care and supervision of the recipient.
+The service provides access to community-based

-natural or other unpaid supports, and should be defined as activities most likely to
+activities that cannot be provided by natural or other unpaid supports, and should be

-result in increased ability to access community resources without paid support.
+defined as activities most likely to result in increased ability to access community

-Companion services may be scheduled on a regular, long-term basis.
+resources without paid support.
+Companion services may be scheduled on a regular,

 Companion services are not merely diversional in nature, but are related to a specific